SDMStudio/SDMStudio.github.io/docs/doc/api/classsdm_1_1MultiLogger.md

 ```

+Go over all sub-loggers and record input values in each of them.

+**Template parameters:**

+* `TData...` the types of input values

+**Parameters:**

+* `vals` the values to log

 ------------------------------
-The documentation for this class was generated from the following file `/home/dalbert/Documents/SDMStudio/sdms/src/sdm/utils/logging/logger.hpp`
+The documentation for this class was generated from the following file `src/sdm/utils/logging/logger.hpp`